Paul Mercurio: Dance and choreography

-From 1982 until 1992 Mercurio toured with Sydney Dance Company both nationally and internationally, performing as a principal dancer and choreographing.
+From 1982 until 1992, Mercurio toured with Sydney Dance Company both nationally and internationally, performing as a principal dancer and choreographing.
 After leaving the Sydney Dance Company, Mercurio founded the Australian Choreographic Ensemble in 1992, where he was the Director, Principal Dancer and Principal Choreographer until 1998.

 Mercurio continues to dance and choreograph professionally.
 He has worked as a choreographer on five films, including Strictly Ballroom and the Will Smith movie I, Robot.
 He has choreographed an American TV campaign for Coca-Cola, the Harry M. Miller production of Jesus Christ Superstar and Annie Get Your Gun as well as numerous other stage productions.
 In January 2004, he appeared on stage in The Full Monty.

 He received a Mo Award for Dance Performer of the Year 1992, and was nominated in 2004 for a Helpmann Award for his choreography for the musical Annie Get Your Gun.

 Food

 Mercurio began brewing his own beer in 1988.
-He then hosted three cooking television series – Tasmania's Food Trail (from 2006, for two seasons), Mercurio's Menu (from 2008 to 2010. for three seasons) and New Zealand on a Plate (2011).
+He then hosted three cooking television series – Tasmania's Food Trail (from 2006, for two seasons), Mercurio's Menu (from 2008 to 2010, for three seasons) and New Zealand on a Plate (2011).
 Following this, he appeared on the cooking segments of numerous live daytime TV shows, including a featured chef spot on Channel Nine's The Morning Show in 2013.

-In 2009 Mercurio released a cook book called Mercurio's Menu, based on his TV series, as well as “Cooking with Beer”, which were both best-sellers.
-In 2015, he released a third cook book “Kitchen Mojo”.
+In 2009, Mercurio released a cookbook called Mercurio's Menu, based on his TV series, as well as “Cooking with Beer”, which were both best-sellers.
+In 2015, he released a third cookbook, “Kitchen Mojo”.

-In 2005 Mercurio released his own beer in Victoria, and since then has held beer dinners and beer cooking demos and been a judge for international beer competitions.
-In 2016 he brewed Australia's first Aphrodisiac Beer "Ye Ole Horney Ale", together with BentSpoke Brewery.
+In 2005, Mercurio released his own beer in Victoria, and since then has held beer dinners and beer cooking demos and been a judge for international beer competitions.
+In 2016, he brewed Australia's first Aphrodisiac Beer "Ye Ole Horney Ale", together with BentSpoke Brewery.
 He then opened his own beer café in 2014, produced a range of meat rubs and condiments and formed his own company "Beerlicious".
 He has since cooked in restaurants and at markets and festivals.